 This peanut brittle recipe comes from older times, when sugar wasn’t as readily available to people, so this was a special Chinese New Year treat.
 The recipe is simple as well.
 The only ingredients are peanuts, rock sugar, oil, and sesame seeds.

 Recipe: Peanut Brittle

 Candied Sweet Potato

 Candied sweet potato is popular during the winter.
-This is the most simple of all Chinese desserts on the list.
+This is a really simple recipe.
 Only 3 ingredients: sweet potato, rock sugar, and oil.
 First, fry the potatoes.
 Then, pour out the oil, and mix in the sugar.